TheMontezuma/1K-ATASCII-BLASTER/README.md

 ### HSC

-[HSC](https://github.com/TheMontezuma/1K-ATASCII-BLASTER/tree/master/HSC) folder contains source code and graphics for the [HI-SCORE](http://xxl.atari.pl/hsc/) compatible version of the game
+[HSC](https://github.com/TheMontezuma/1K-ATASCII-BLASTER/tree/master/HSC) folder contains source code and graphics for the [HI SCORE CAFÉ](http://xxl.atari.pl/hsc/) compatible version of the game

 Additionally to showing a HSC DataMatrix, the game sends a "URL submit" SIO command to the "Smart device":